70 years of progress in cervical cancer research

 We show that nearly all cervical cancers are caused by HPV

-By 1995, the International Biology Study of Cervical Cancer (IBSCC) had analysed over 1,000 cervical cancer samples across 22 countries and their results found the DNA of HPV in 93% of them.
+By 1995, the International Biology Study of Cervical Cancer (IBSCC), which we helped fund, had analysed over 1,000 cervical cancer samples across 22 countries.
+They found signs of HPV in 93% of them.

-These findings pointed to HPV as the cause of more than 9 in 10 cases of cervical cancer.
+These findings pointed to HPV as the cause of more than 9 in 10 cases of cervical cancer, making clear just how powerful a vaccine could be.

-But four years later, even that was revealed to be an underestimate.
-By reanalysing some of the samples collected by the IBSCC, another group of researchers we funded found that HPV had been present in 99.7% of cases
+But, four years later, even that was revealed to be an underestimate.
+With our funding, another group of researchers reanalysed the ISBCC samples and found that HPV was present in 99.7% of cases.

 Electron micrograph of a negatively stained human papillomavirus (HPV)